David Fasenfest

 Dr. David Fasenfest is an American sociologist and an associate professor at Wayne State University.
 He received his Ph.D. from the University of Michigan in 1984.
 He also holds a M.A. in economics and Chinese studies.
-A few of his research interests are urban sociology, race/class/gender, labor markets and workforce development, income inequality, and community economic development.
+His research interests include urban sociology, race/class/gender, labor markets and workforce development, income inequality, and community economic development.

 He has been an active urban sociologist, editing and publishing several articles and books.
+His activities and work include: